saurabhrana7699/saurabhrana7699/README.md

 <img align="right" alt="coding image" width="45%" src="https://raw.githubusercontent.com/TheDudeThatCode/TheDudeThatCode/master/Assets/Developer.gif">

-<div align="left", style="width:60%">I'm a Java Backend Developer, having knowledge of core Java, spring boot as well as some frontend technologies like html, css and Javascript.
-I'm passionate about building the projects using the technical knowledge, that I gained.</div>
+<div align="left", style="width:60%">I'm a Java Backend Developer, having knowledge of core Java, spring boot as well as  An Individual Who Can Write Clean And Optimize Code.
+Like To Solve Data Structure And Algorithms Problems.
+Looking For Enhancing My Skills As A Backend Developer. some frontend technologies like html, css and Javascript.
+I'm passionate about building the projects using the technical knowledge, that I gained.  </div>

 <div align="left" style="width:60% ">I'm Open to the opportunities wherein I can make my skills more robust and escalate with progress.</div>